Students are admitted directly to the doctoral program. A combination of

 - Advisor preference: please designate up to 3 potential primary faculty advisors, in order of preference

-For more information regarding the criteria for admission please refer to the Graduate and Professional Education website.
+For more information regarding the criteria for admission please refer to the Graduate College website.

-For more information regarding the Graduate and Professional Education application process please refer to Applying to UD
+For more information regarding the Graduate College application process please refer to Applying to UD